gnuyent/dotfiles/README.md

   * [z](https://github.com/jethrokuan/z) - A plugin which tracks the directories you visit.
 With a combination of frequency and recency, it enables you to jump to the directory in mind.
 * [neovim nightly](https://github.com/neovim/neovim) - A modern fork of Vim.
   * [packer.nvim](https://github.com/wbthomason/packer.nvim) - A Lua-based plugin/package management for Neovim.
-  * [galaxyline.nvim](https://github.com/glepnir/galaxyline.nvim) - A light-weight and super fast statusline plugin.
+  * [lualine.nvim](https://github.com/hoob3rt/lualine.nvim) - A blazing fast and easy to configure neovim statusline written in pure lua.
   * [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) - A highly extendable fuzzy finder over lists.
   * Completion
     * [nvim-lsp](https://neovim.io/doc/user/lsp.html) - A built-in language server protocol (LSP) client.